 Texas is leading the nation in renewable energy generation (including wind power and solar power).
 You can take advantage of affordable green energy with a Texas renewable energy plan.
 Renewable energy plans provide clean power to consumers either through direct generation delivery of clean energy or by purchasing renewable energy certificates (RECs) to offset mixed grid energy sources.
 Renewable energy plans are a great way to support renewable energy efforts.

-Rhythm Renewable Energy Plans in Texas
+Rhythm Energy Renewable Electricity Plans in Texas